 |Olympus PEN-F« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus PEN-F|

 It is notable that the 100D has a microphone port, which is missing on the GX9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Panasonic websites.

 Review summary: Canon 100D vs Panasonic GX9

-So what is the bottom line?
+So how do things add up?
 Is the Canon 100D better than the Panasonic GX9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.